djeada/Flask-Minimal/README.md

     return "Hello World"
 ```

-but we need a bit more to get started on a serious project.

-Learn how to make a simple Flask web app.

-TABLE OF CONTENTS
-1. ABOUT FLASK
-2. PROJECT SPECIFIACTION
-3. USAGE
+We usually want a bit more than that.
+That's why I decided to create this template.

+# Theory

-<h1>The Hypertext Transfer Protocol</h1>
+## The Hypertext Transfer Protocol
 The Hypertext Transfer Protocol (HTTP) is designed to enable comunication between clients and servers.

 Two common methods:
 - GET: Requests data from server (ex. typing in google search engine)
 - POST: Submits data to be processed by the server (ex. clicking submit button on bank page)

-<h1>HyperText Markup Language </h1>
+## HyperText Markup Language

 - Used for every website on the internet.
 - Your browser knows how to render it.
 - Developed by the World Wide Web Consortium.
 - Current version HTML5.

 A simple HTML document: